laurentlab-mpipz/rsurvival/README.md

 This package is developped by the Max Planck Institute for Plant Breeding Research.

 ## Dependencies
-This package needs vcfR, stringr and BiasedUrn packages to work properly.
+This package needs vcfR, BiasedUrn, stringr and lubridate packages to work properly.
 Unit testing is done using testthat package.

 Let me change that